 As you progress through the levels, you find materials that you can use to upgrade the Anderson camp and to unlock other skills or weapons.
 The camp serves as a hub for all the other missions to center around.
 The game tells you which one to start with, but you could just jump right into any of the unlocked missions you choose.
 Overkill’s The Walking Dead is set up very similar to Overkill’s other game series, Payday.
 If you are familiar with the basic structure of a Payday game, then you will feel right at home with Overkill’s The Walking Dead.

 Ok, but is it fun to play?
-Short answer is yes, Overkill’s The Walking Dead is a fun game to play and you should check it out when it comes out.
-However, let me explain why I would also say no. There is no offline or solo play in Overkill’s The Walking Dead, at least officially.
+Short answer is “maybe”.
+Overkill’s The Walking Dead can be a fun game.
+However, there is no offline or solo play in Overkill’s The Walking Dead, at least officially.
 You can start a mission solo, but you will be doing a job that was meant for 4 people.
 This means you need 3 other people to play this game constantly, and if you don’t have 3 mates you trust, then you are putting your life in the hands of perfect strangers.
 I am not a fan of online only games, I do love to have a solo option or at least the option to play with bots instead of real people.
 If 3 of my friends bought this game and would play with me, then I would at least have someone I can rely on.
 In some of the games I played during the preview, we would just have one person run ahead, aggro a ton of zombies and then disconnect.

 The artificial intelligence in the game sucks, plain and simple.
 We had humans just randomly shooting from across the map, and that was increasing the horde activity until we were finally overrun with no chance at all at winning.
 Most missions also just had stupid things that you needed to complete before moving onto the next level, like collecting four gas cans to fill up the tank of a forklift to move it a foot and a half.
 The horde mode missions are mind numbingly dull.
 These are the worst, honestly, just shoot zombie, rebuild barrier, then repeat as needed.